Skip to Content

 The full recipe with measurements is in the recipe card below.

-Chicken lollipops lined onto a baking sheet.
+Chicken lollipops on a baking sheet.

 Expert Tips

-If you love this recipe, try one of these chicken favorites!
+If you enjoy juicy chicken drumsticks, try one of these dinner recipes!

-Chicken lollipops on a serving dish with cilantro chutney.
+Chicken lollipops on a serving dish.

 Serving Suggestions

-What to do With the Leftovers
+What To Do With Leftovers

-• Reheat Warm the leftovers in the oven for 15 minutes at 350°F (176°C).
+• Reheat: Warm the leftover chicken in the oven for 15 minutes at 350°F (176°C) for the best results.

 Frequently Asked Questions